-86. Staff development programs for the library: (0.5)
+- 86. Staff development programs for the library: (0.5) - i.

-- i.
 Refresher/orientation courses attended - ii.
-Workshops/Seminars/Conferences attended iii.
-Other special training programs attended
+Workshops/Seminars/Conferences attended - iii.
+Other special training programs attended regarding different aspects of the library management.
+This year, the library head, Ms Pushpa Bastola is undertaking a three-months training course on library management.

 Response: The employees at the library section have attended trainings on library management.
 The library employees occasionally participate in the refresher courses.
-Recently, the college hired an expert to help library staff for capacity upgrade.
-The college has planned to provide refresher courses and trainings for the employees at the section.
+Last year, the college hired an expert to help library staff for capacity upgrade and the library staff were oriented

-(Please see: Volume 6, Annex 66, Documents related to Library; Volume 2, Annex 15, Budget 2080-081)
+(Please see: Volume 6, Annex 66, Documents related to Library; Volume 2, Annex 15, Budget 2081-082)